-Eccrine angiomatous hamartoma in Adult
+Eccrine angiomatous hamartoma

 EAH typically presents as a red, violaceous, or brownish nodule or plaque on an extremity.
 Papules or macules are less frequently seen.
 The face, neck, and trunk may also be primary sites of involvement.
 Patients report variable levels of pain.
 This is thought to occur as a result of small nerves that are seen on electron microscopy in close proximity to the eccrine and vascular structures.
 Hypertrichosis of the tumor is encountered in most cases.
 Hyperhidrosis is an additional diagnostic feature that is seen in under half of reported cases.

 EAH is classically solitary; however, multiple tumors in a Blaschkoid or segmental distribution have been described.
 EAH grows proportionately with the affected individual.

 - Eccrine nevus – Characterized histopathologically by an increase in eccrine structures but not capillaries.
 Clinical hallmark is hyperhidrosis in most cases.